zhaoyu-li/DL4TP/README.md

    *Brandfonbrener, David and Raja, Sibi and Prasad, Tarun and Loughridge, Chloe and Yang, Jianang and Henniger, Simon and Byrd, William E and Zinkov, Robert and Amin, Nada*

-1. **Proving Theorems Recursively** `arXiv 2024` [[paper]](https://arxiv.org/pdf/2405.14414.pdf) [Isabelle]
+1. **Learn from Failure: Fine-Tuning LLMs with Trial-and-Error Data for Intuitionistic Propositional Logic Proving** `arXiv 2024` [[paper]](https://arxiv.org/pdf/2404.07382.pdf) [Lean]

-   *Wang, Haiming and Xin, Huajian and Liu, Zhengying and Li, Wenda and Huang, Yinya and Lu, Jianqiao and Yang, Zhicheng and Tang, Jing and Yin, Jian and Li, Zhenguo and Liang, Xiaodan*
+   *An, Chenyang and Chen, Zhibo and Ye, Qihao and First, Emily and Peng, Letian and Zhang, Jiayun and Wang, Zihan and Lerner, Sorin and Shang, Jingbo*

 ### Other Tasks